fabricioGuac/accessibility-optimization/README.md

 N/A

-## Screenshot displaying the deployed application
+## Screenshot displaying the deployed site

-## URL to the deployed application
+## URL to the deployed site

 https://fabricioguac.github.io/accessibility-optimization/